-Students on the 4 year programme will take a zero credit module in placement training.
+Students on the 4 year with placement year programme will take a zero credit module in placement training.

 Remaining credits will be made up of optional modules available in the Department of Economics and modules from elsewhere in the University.